jliszka/jliszka.github.com/_drafts/a-programmers-guide-to-the-central-limit-theorem.md

     scala> sampleMean(d, n = 100).pr(_ < -0.3)
     res0: Double = 0.0104

+### Conclusion

-OK, so we were able to use the Central Limit Theorem to reason about a sample from a geometric distribution, knowing that the mean of such a sample is expected to fall within a bell-shaped curve around the mean of the underlying distribution.
+We were able to use the Central Limit Theorem to reason about a sample from a geometric distribution (or almost any other), knowing that the mean of such a sample is expected to fall within a bell-shaped curve around the mean of the underlying distribution.
 This is great because we don't need special analysis tools for each kind of distribution we might come across.
 No matter what the underlying distribution is, you can always treat sample means as normally distributed.